Dairy Farm 1 , Pāmu Miraka Kau 1

 We have a number of research projects currently underway at Dairy Farm 1.

-The farm switched to once-a-day (OAD) milking, spring calving system.
-240 cows are milked OAD for 300 days.
-Already the genetics of the herd are being accessed with help from LIC.
+In 2013, Dairy 1 farm switched to Once-a-Day (OAD) milking, spring calving system.
+260 cows are milked OAD for 300 days.
+The genetics of the herd are being accessed and evaluated with help from LIC to enhance selection for OAD traits.

 Competitive and responsible dairying